PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. class:: StatNodeStats

-  Represent the metrics for a given node, for the visitor functions used with :meth:`DynBlockRulesGroup:setSuffixMatchRule` and :meth:`DynBlockRulesGroup:setSuffixMatchRuleFFI`.
+  Represent the metrics for a given node, for the visitor functions used with :meth:`DynBlockRulesGroup.setSuffixMatchRule` and :meth:`DynBlockRulesGroup.setSuffixMatchRuleFFI`.

   .. attribute:: bytes